What happens when my term life insurance policy ends?

 - Start a new term policy — Less expensive, but you must be in good health to qualify for a low rate.

 The provision allows the policy owner to renew the policy at the end of the policy term, without proving evidence of insurability again (i.e. no new medical exam).
-This can be done annually, typically to age 95 or so (varies by company).
+This can be done annually, typically up to age 95 or so (varies by company).

 The obvious advantage of the renewability provision is the policy can be extended, even if the insured is in poor health.
 Suppose you, as the insured, have been diagnosed with a serious medical condition during the term of your policy.